lougheedlab/eDNA_Manual/src/sections/frontispiece.rst

 *This has been a ‘living document’ that we have continued to edit & update each year and will continue to do so.*

-.. eventually we can autogenerate this to keep it updated?

 **How to cite this document:** Tournayre, O. Tian, H., Maracle, S., R., & Lougheed, S. C. (2024).
 An overview and guide to environmental DNA protocols and workflows.
-Version 2.01 Queen’s University, Kingston, Ontario, Canada.
+Version |version|.
+Queen’s University, Kingston, Ontario, Canada.